SEN and Disability Local Offer

 - Staff are briefed by the school nurse regularly about children with medical needs.
 Additional training for staff is arranged via the school nurse or specialist nurse practitioners

-- All staff have undertaken First Aid Training in April 2015.
-In addition early Years staff have had specific paediatric training
+- All staff have undertaken First Aid Training in February 2018.
+In addition, Early Years staff have had specific paediatric training

 6. Communication with Parents

 - School ensures that parents are introduced to all relevant staff at the earliest opportunity